 Symptoms of Urethral Cancer

 Urethral cancer can be a silent disease, with no symptoms during the early stages.
-People with urethral cancer may eventually develop any of the following symptoms:
+If you experience any of the following symptoms, it could be a sign of urethral cancer or another medical problem and you should contact your doctor immediately.

 - lumps or growths on the urethra